 [image]

-Cultivation of sunflowers (Helianthus annuus) as a monoculture in the east of North Rhine-Westphalia (Photo: Breckle)
+Cultivation of sunflowers (Helianthus annuus) as a monoculture on fields in the Eastern part of North Rhine-Westphalia (Photo: Breckle)

 [IMAGE]

-Accompanying
+Accompanying word

 Prof. em.
 Dr. Michael Succow

 Professor of Geobotany and Landscape Ecology; winner of the "Right Livelihood Award" ("Alternative Nobel Prize"); Honorary Prize of the German Federal Foundation for the Environment; Chairman of the Michael Succow Foundation for the Protection of Nature https://de.wikipedia.org/wiki/Michael_Succow